-Obtaining further education is a dream for many students in Malaysia.
-However, one common obstacle faced is the high costs.
-For students pursuing studies in the Postgraduate Diploma in Education (DPLI) program, education loans are one solution to help them cover tuition fees, living costs, and other related expenses.
-This article will discuss the financing options available for DPLI students, including loans for DPLI, scholarships for DPLI, as well as the requirements and application processes that need to be followed.
+Furthering your education in Malaysia is a distant dream for many students.
+One barrier standing in the way is always the cost.
+For students pursuing the Postgraduate Diploma in Education (DPLI), education loans are one way to help fund the education fees, living costs and more.
+In this article, we’ll discuss the financing options available to DPLI students in, loans for DPLI, scholarships for DPLI and requirements and application processes you need to follow.

 Main Financing Options for DPLI Students

-DPLI students have several financing options to consider to help them cover their education costs.
-Here are some of the main options they can consider:
+DPLI students have a range of financing options to consider in order to cover their costs.
+Below are some of the main options they can consider:

-Scholarships are one of the most attractive financing options because they do not need to be repaid.
-In Malaysia, many state foundations provide scholarships for DPLI students.
-These scholarships are typically awarded to students who meet specific academic criteria, and the application process involves interviews and academic performance assessments.
+Scholarships are the most attractive mode of financing because they do not need to be repaid.
+In Malaysia, permanent funds set up by state foundations provide scholarships to students of DPLI.
+Scholarships are granted to students who qualify on academic grounds, and there will usually be an interview as well as a check on academic performance.

-For example, the Selangor State Foundation offers scholarships of up to RM10,000 per year for eligible students.
-Such scholarships provide great opportunities for potential students who cannot afford their education costs.
-Additionally, there are also grants from the government that DPLI students can apply for to cover tuition fees and other costs.
+For instance, the Selangor State Foundation provides scholarships of up to RM10,000 a year for qualifying students.
+These scholarships present fantastic opportunities for prospective students who cannot afford the cost of education.
+There are also Government grants which DPLI students can apply for to assist in paying for tuition fees and other costs.

 Education Loans from Bank Islam

-In addition to scholarships for DPLI, students may also consider obtaining a loan for DPLI from Islamic financial institutions such as Bank Islam or CIMB Islamic.
-These loans are based on Sharia principles, which ensure that no interest (riba) is involved.
-Bank Islam offers competitive profit rates, around 4.5% per year, which is relatively low compared to regular loans.
+Apart from scholarships for DPLI, you may consider getting a loan for DPLI from Islamic banks such as Bank Islam or CIMB Islamic.
+There are no interests (riba) involved due to Sharia compliant principles.
+Bank Islam offers good profit rates around 4.5 % per year which is pretty low too compared to regular loans.

-Each financing option comes with requirements that students must meet.
-Here are some criteria to consider before applying for a loan for DPLI.
+Every financing option comes with requirements.
+Check out some criteria to consider before applying for a DPLI loan.

-For personal loans from banks, students need to submit documents such as salary slips, bank statements, and identification cards.
-If opting to use the Employees Provident Fund (EPF) withdrawal, students must ensure they have sufficient savings in their EPF account.
+For personal loans from banks, students must provide documents such as salary slips, bank statements and identification cards.
+If they choose to avail the money from the Employees Provident fund (EPF) withdrawal, students must ensure that there’s enough money therein.

-For scholarships for DPLI, students must provide documents such as academic transcripts and an offer letter from the university.
-Additionally, an interview may be required to assess the student’s eligibility based on academic performance and financial needs.
+Scholarships for DPLI - Students have to prepare documents such as academic transcripts and an offer letter from the university.
+They might have to appear for an interview to assess their eligibility based on their academic performance and ability for availing the scholarships offered.

 - EPF Withdrawal: If a student chooses to withdraw from their EPF, no interest is charged since this is money that the student has already saved themselves.